LourencoHenri/LourencoHenri/README.md

 # Henrique Lourenço

-I'm enthusiast of the best technologies, currently I develop projects to learn and increase my skills.
+I'm enthusiast of the best technologies.
+Currently I develop projects to learn and increase my skills.

 ## Skills